ekit3/dodge-the-dino/README.md

   - [Links](#links)

 ## Description
 The repository contain a simple 2D game made with Godot engine.
-This is the Godot engine 2D tutorial game "Dodge the creeps".
+Try to survive as long as possible whiele dodging randomly appearing dinos !

 ## Launch
 To launch the game, open the project in Godot engine and run the main scene.
+You'll need to compile the game on the OS you want it to launch with the engine if you want to make a portable version of the game.
+It should easily compile on various OS

 ## Links
 - [Godot engine website](https://godotengine.org/)